-This classic French white sauce is an essential ingredient in Italian Bolognese-style lasagna.
+This classic French white sauce is an essential ingredient in everything from Italian Bolognese-style lasagna to the classic French sandwich the Croque Monsieur, and even most classic mac and cheese recipes.

 Béchamel is one of the most classic French sauces out there.
 It's known as a "Mother Sauce" because it's used as the basis for a handful of other classic sauces like Mornay.
 The sauce is made by cooking a roux (a mixture of melted fat (usually butter) and flour) and then whisking in milk and simmering it until the sauce is thick enough to coat the back of a spoon.